 - 1. Where development is proposed outside fully serviced areas, the proponent must prove that the soil conditions of the proposed site are suitable for a waste sewage disposal system and that there is a proven source of potable water available.
 A hydrogeological assessment is required where the minimum lot size is less than 0.8 hectare (2 acres). - 2.
-The City will work with its partners to encourage ensure-that-a regular system of inspection of individually-operated water and wastewater systems is carried out throughout the City and that faulty systems are repaired, maintained and upgraded to meet health and environmental standards. - 3.
+The City will work with its partners to encourage that regular system of inspection of individually-operated water and wastewater systems is carried out throughout the City and that faulty systems are repaired, maintained and upgraded to meet health and environmental standards. - 3.
 Connection to communal water and wastewater systems is prohibited without permission of the City. - 4.
 There are many households throughout the City that are partially serviced by municipal water, most of which are located in Rural Areas.
-There are relatively few instances where households are partially serviced by municipal sewer. - \a.
-Within settlement areas, new development may be permitted to allow for infilling and rounding out of partial services provided that there is confirmed reserve sewage system or reserve water system capacity, whichever is applicable, and that site conditions are suitable for the long-term provision of such services.\ (2007 MMAH Mod #27a) - \b.
-In the Rural Area where there are existing partial services, new lots may only be permitted on the basis of: limited infilling of the existing partial services provided that there is confirmed reserve sewage system capacity or reserve water system capacity, whichever is applicable; that site conditions are suitable for the long-term provision of such services; and, that the policies of this Plan regarding rural residential development and rural lot creation are met (see Sections 5.2.1 and 5.2.2).\\ (2007 MMAH Mod #27b)
+There are relatively few instances where households are partially serviced by municipal sewer.

-\c.
-In the Agricultural Reserve where there are existing partial services, new lots may only be permitted provided that: there is confirmed reserve sewage system capacity or reserve water system capacity, whichever is applicable; that site conditions are suitable for the longterm provision of such services; and, that the policies of this Plan regarding lot creation in the Agricultural Reserve are met (see Section 6.2.2).\ (2007 MMAH Mod #27c)
+Within settlement areas, new development may be permitted to allow a. for infilling and rounding out of partial services provided that there is confirmed reserve sewage system or reserve water system capacity, whichever is applicable, and that site conditions are suitable for the longterm provision of such services. b.
+In the Rural Area where there are existing partial services, new lots may only be permitted on the basis of: limited infilling of the existing partial services provided that there is confirmed reserve sewage system capacity or reserve water system capacity, whichever is applicable; that site conditions are suitable for the long-term provision of such services; and, that the policies of this Plan regarding rural residential development and rural lot creation are met (see Sections 5.2.1 and 5.2.2). c.
+In the Agricultural Reserve where there are existing partial services, new lots may only be permitted provided that: there is confirmed reserve sewage system capacity or reserve water system capacity, whichever is applicable; that site conditions are suitable for the long-term provision of such services; and, that the policies of this Plan regarding lot creation in the Agricultural Reserve are met (see Section 6.2.2).